soynog/tic-tac-toe/scoping/multi-play-scope.md

   <!-- In game, Display game ID#, primary player name, and player letter -->
     <!-- getPlayer('o' or 'x') helper function returns email addy -->
 Modify join game to allow you to re-join games remotely.
+Need to update api.joinGame so that it knows whether to add in user O or just sign into the game.
+But always creates a watcher.